Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

 JetBlue Airways

-If you have a JetBlue flight scheduled anytime through February 28, 2021, you’ll be able to change or cancel it without a fee.
+You can change or cancel any JetBlue flight booked on or before May 31, 2021, without a fee.
 You can rebook your trip within 1 year in the Manage Trips section of your online account (a fare difference may apply).
-If you choose to cancel your flight, you’ll receive a JetBlue Travel Bank Credit valid for 18 months.

 To read JetBlue’s full policy regarding COVID-19, click here.